raulmejia/Druggifier_Code/README.md

 Considering the data frame of integrated information you can identify which of your genes are druggable (D)

 ### 4) Ranking
-Once obtained the previous dataframe you can apply several criteria to choose your candidate targets
+Once obtained the previous dataframe you are free to apply several criteria to choose your candidate targets

 ### 5) Multiporpuse libraries
 General purpose libraries required for the programs